 Myth #10 – “Carrying the note on real estate can be a great source of income in my retirement years.”

 Fact: Homes that have been seller-financed can provide a source of monthly income, but can also cause problems with qualifying for Medicaid benefits.
 Remember that the financial qualifications for eligibility involve an assessment of both the income and the assets of the applicant.
-Unfortunately, the note you hold in that sort of real estate arrangement will be more than likely considered as both an income and as an asset.
+Unfortunately, the note you hold in that real estate arrangement will be more than likely be considered as an income and as an asset.
 Even though you have sold the home, the note itself could be resold to someone else – making it a source of available cash to you or your spouse.

 Are you married?

 Do you own a home?

 Does the total of your bank accounts and investments exceed $2,000?